logern5/c1000a_xss/README.md

-# Persistent XSS in the Actiontec C1000A Website Blocking page
+# Persistent XSS in the Actiontec C1000A router Website Blocking page
 **Vendor**: Actiontec

 **Product**: C1000A